-Prices for the all-new Audi TT RS start from £51,800 (OTR) for the Coupe and £53,550 (OTR) for the Roadster.
-The models will be open for ordering late September.
+Prices for the all-new Audi TT RS start from £52,100 (OTR) for the Coupe and £53,850 (OTR) for the Roadster.
+The models are now open for ordering.
 Its renowned five-cylinder engine is lighter and more powerful than ever, delivering 400PS and 480Nm of torque.
 The powerful new engine, seven-speed S tronic gearbox and quattro drivetrain enable the car to accelerate from 0-62mph in just 3.7 seconds (3.9 seconds Roadster) and to a top speed of 155 mph (174 mph with optional packages).

 The TTRS has a high level of specification as standard and includes features for which Audi Sport is renowned: